makwaijun/personalwebpagev2/content/blog/post15.md

 When the roads are straight - Cycle fast, cycle hard, and take advantage of every inch of it, even as your legs complain.

-When the roads are bumpy - Its ok to slow down a little, watch the pot holes.
-Lest you fall and get stuck in it.
+When the roads are bumpy - Its ok to slow down a little and watch the pot holes.

 ---

 And so I reflect on the quiet but coloured moments when life is best lived.

-> The green of a milo can, chugged down after a workout; the yellow relief after holding in pee for an hour too long.

 These are the straight moments in life when your mind is clear and I wonder how that mental state can be purposed to push ourselves to  do greater things.

 On the other hand, there is the overcast of gray.
 When the mundanity of life catches up and you wallow in a mire of guilt and shattered fantasies.
 These are the bumps on the road that are perhaps inevitable and inescapable, but one shouldn't be too harsh on yourself.
 Don't ruminate and don't get stuck in the pothole.

-All that said -I am still yet to find and practice this mantra in living.
+I am still yet to find and practice this mantra in living.